Police: Bluffs man stabbed victim, fled on bike, taken down by K-9

 Troy Finley, 55, was arrested and booked into Pottawattamie County Jail on suspicion of willful injury, a Class C felony; being in possession of methamphetamine, being in possession of drug paraphernalia and eluding/interfering with official acts.

-Just after 5:40 a.m., Council Bluffs police and fire personnel were dispatched to the 3500 block of Fifth Avenue in reference to a stabbing incident, according to a news release.
+Just after 5:40 a.m., Council Bluffs police and Council Bluffs Fire Department personnel were dispatched to the 3500 block of Fifth Avenue in reference to a stabbing incident, according to a news release.
 Upon arrival, officers said they located the 37-year-old male victim who was bleeding heavily from a stab wound to his abdomen.

 The reported victim said he and Finley were involved in an altercation prior to law enforcement arriving on the scene, and that Finley subsequently fled the scene prior to officers arriving.